pfq/PFQ/user/libpcap/README.md

 -----------------

 Some special use cases require that a given PFQ group is associated to a certain device rather than a process.
-This let a process handle multiple devices at time, each under a different socket group.
+This let a process handle multiple devices at time, each under a different group of sockets.

-A typical scenario is that of OpenFlow Software Switch (http://cpqd.github.io/ofsoftswitch13/), where multiple instances of the switch can work in parallel fashion, on a set of network devices, and each serving a portion of the traffic (according to a configured steering algorithm).
+A typical scenario is that of OpenFlow Software Switch (http://cpqd.github.io/ofsoftswitch13/), where multiple instances of the switch can work in parallel fashion, on a set of network devices, each processing a portion of the traffic (according to a configured steering algorithm).

 The `PFQ_GROUP_`*devname* environment variable (and the counterpart group\_*devname* keyword in the config file)